Lots of black

 - Seeker Compatibility Test

-- The SU team currently recommends against ATI Rage Pro and Matrox G400 cards due to some texture issues.
-Historically, ATI drivers had more deficiencies in the OpenGL library included in their drivers.
-Currently though, ATI drivers have improved.
-To help understand why there may be a difference between manufacturer drivers, look at the difference in OpenGL extension support offered by NVIDIA and ATI Radeon cards.
-There have been some notable improvements in OpenGL support in the lastest drivers by both NVIDIA and ATI.
+- Historically, ATI drivers had more deficiencies in the OpenGL library included in their drivers.
+Currently though, ATI/AMD drivers have improved.
+To help understand why there may be a difference between manufacturer drivers, look at the difference in OpenGL extension support offered by NVIDIA and ATI/AMD Radeon cards.

 - Graphic Media Accelerators, GMA, and Integrated Graphics Processors, IGP, are graphics chipsets integrated into the motherboard.
 There is no dedicated video memory.
 They compete for the same system memory as the central processor unit, the CPU, and often use the same bus (the pathway) to access the memory.
 Graphics drivers for GMAs and IGPs are notorious for not being 100% OpenGL compliant and some GMAs may only offer support for OpenGL 1.4, not 1.5 and above.